szoftveres/RF_Microwave/Amplifier/cascode/README.md

 Besides non-ideal (lossy) inductors in the input T-matching network, the use of electrically short microstrip stub as shunt capacitance - being built on lossy PCB material and being at the highest impedance point of the matching network - introduces around 0.6dB NF degradation versus an ideal (lossless) 1.5pF capacitor.

-Without compromising tunability, NF can be improved by around 0.4dB by re-arranging the input to a PI-match and moving the tunable microstrip stub to the lowest impedance point of the input matching network (base of the BJT), at the expense of lower inductor and capacitor values (more uncertainty when using discrete parts) as well as the need for a good ground via for the discrete shunt capacitor.
+Without compromising tunability, NF can be improved by around 0.4dB by re-arranging the input to a PI-match and moving the tunable microstrip stub to the lowest impedance point of the input matching network (base of the BJT), at the expense of lower inductor and capacitor values (more uncertainty when using discrete parts) as well as the need for a good ground via for the discrete shunt capacitor (C14 below).

 The same circuit re-arranged for PI-match input, showing 0.4dB NF improvement: